How To Set Up Apache and PHP from Homebrew on macOS

 .dev for development environments did when Google acquired the

-/etc/hosts file provides a convenient way to associate host names with IP addresses.
+/etc/hosts file provides a convenient way to associate host names with IP addresses on our own computer.
 Normally, when we visit a URL like

 https://www.git-tower.com/, the actual IP address of the server has to be determined through something called the Domain Name System, or DNS for short.
 The